-Planned activity number: M5TR-2021-03 Primary Countermeasure Strategy ID:
+Planned activity number: M5TR-2022-03

-Nearly 50,000 individuals are arrested for impaired driving each year in Pennsylvania, comprising of almost 100,000 total charges.
+More than 40,000 individuals are arrested for impaired driving each year in Pennsylvania.
+These DUI arrests are comprised of nearly 90,000 total charges.
 Proper prosecution and adjudication of DUI arrests supports and strengthens the effectiveness of enforcement efforts.
 The TSRP under this contract acts as both a trainer and legal expert on DUI matters for law enforcement officers and prosecutors statewide.
 Tasks under this position include providing trainings ranging from case law to case presentation and serving as an on-demand resource for legal issues in DUI cases.
 The TSRP also provides timely opinions on changes in case law stemming from recent DUI court cases.